Frequently Asked Questions

 What do you like about the wards?

 “I was not sure what to expect on my first ACU rotation as an intern, but I quickly fell in love with the collaborative effort between all care team members, including the patient themselves, in providing excellent patient-centered care.
 The detailed teamwork cultivates a unique opportunity to develop professional relationships and leadership skills while delivering evidence-based driven standards of care.
 It's not uncommon for patients and families to comment on how grateful they are to be a member of their own care team and how truly involved they feel.
 I have enjoyed ACU rounding even more as a senior resident as I am able to coordinate care while improving the confidence of our junior team members.”
-Adrianna Morse, PGY-3
+Adrianna Morse, Chief Resident 2024-2025

 What do you like about the ICU?